 Traveling on Swift Brook Road

-Please use caution when traveling on the Swift Brook Road which is a gravel road.
+Please use caution when traveling on the Swift Brook Road, which is a gravel road.
 All gravel roads in the area are shared with logging and equipment trucks.
-It is important to drive slow, keep to the right side of the road, and yield to oncoming trucks.
+It is important to drive slowly, keep to the right side of the road, and yield to oncoming trucks.
 If you are traveling north on Route 11, please use caution when making the left turn onto Swift Brook Road as there is limited sight distance.

 Please be considerate of your speed as you pass the residential area near the intersection.